-At issue is the responsibility of a superior who fails in his duty by doing nothing to prevent or punish subordinates committing violations of international humanitarian law.
+At issue is the responsibility of a superior who fails in his duty by doing nothing to prevent or punish subordinates committing war crimes or other international crimes.
 In essence, the commander acquires liability by default or omission.

 The trials held after the Second World War